HDeBoever/shoreline-transects/shoreline_transectsREADME.txt

   - It wouldn't be a bad idea to re-write the read_reach_file function to accept formats different from the ones provided
     by: http://zonums.com/online/kml2x/

-  - THIS HAS SINCED BEEN FIXED: At times, when the transect is empty, after the export to .kml format, you may get locations placed at 0 longitude and 0 latitude.
+  - THIS HAS SINCE BEEN FIXED: At times, when the transect is empty, after the export to .kml format, you may get locations placed at 0 longitude and 0 latitude.
 Simply manually edit the text file and/or the .kml file, or ignore the bug.